vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

 supported for files on the device.
 This field is prohibited for playlists and required for all other item types.

+To control a remote player that's already running, use a URI of the form "remoteplayer://<device>/<service>" where <device> is the name of the device on which the remote player is running and <service> is the service name with which the player is registered.
+Currently, all media players are registered under the service name "only_media_player".

 ### children

 Specifies an array of items to populate this item, which must be a playlist.